faabiopontes/daily-dose-of-development/modern-react-with-redux/app3-seasons/README.md

 6. componentDidUpdate(): Is called after the component is rerendered.
 Good place to do more data-loading when state/props change.
 Like doing requests every time a component is updated.
 7. Sit and wait until this component is not longer shown
 8. componentWIllUnmount(): Is called before the component will not be shown anymore on the screen.
 Good place to do cleanup (especially for non-React stuff)
+9. There are other lifecycle methods, but they are rarely used.
+And should only be used when the methods at hand are not enough